envato/ami-spec/README.md

-                                            group will be generated in AWS -n, --allow-any-temporary-security-group  The temporary security group will allow SSH connections from any IP address (0.0.0.0/0), otherwise allow the subnet's block -p, --aws-public-ip                       Launch instances with a public IP -t, --ssh-retries=<i>                     The number of times we should try sshing to the ec2 instance before giving up.
+                                            group will be generated in AWS -n, --allow-any-temporary-security-group  The temporary security group will allow SSH connections from any IP address (0.0.0.0/0), otherwise allow the subnet's block -p, --aws-public-ip                       Launch instances with a public IP and use that IP for SSH -q, --associate-public-ip                 Launch instances with a public IP but don't use that IP for SSH -t, --ssh-retries=<i>                     The number of times we should try sshing to the ec2 instance before giving up.
 Defaults to 30 (default: 30) -g, --tags=<s>                            Additional tags to add to launched instances in the form of